-Milos today has a little spa in Adamas, in a cave called "Ta loutra tou lakkou ", the baths of the pit.
-The water has a temperature from 35 to 41° C, and the well is characterized as a basis of sodium chloride.
-It is recommended for neuro arthritis and osteoarthritis, osteoporosis, muscle pain and neuralgia, rheumatism, leucorree.
+Milos today has a little spa in Adamas, in a cave called "Ta Loutra Tou Lakkou", the baths of the pit (nowadays-renamed Hippocrates’s Cave).
+The water has a temperature from 35 to 41° C, and the well has a basis of sodium chloride.
+It is recommended for neuro arthritis and osteoarthritis, osteoporosis, muscle pain and neuralgia, rheumatism, leucorrhea.

-In olden times the thermal waters of Milos were used to treat skin diseases, due to their sulfur content.
-Another source, known as "Loutra Alikìs", was recommended for women's diseases and infertility.
-Today the cave is walled and does not work.
-(Baths of Aliki, opposite to Milos power plant, near the sea, seems to generate the same water type).
+In olden times, the thermal waters of Milos’s use was to treat skin diseases, due to their sulfur content.
+Another source, known as "Loutra Alikìs", was said ideal for women's diseases and infertility.
+This cave is today walled and does not work.
+The Baths of Aliki (see pictures), opposite to Milos power plant, near and in the sea, seems to generate the same water type.

-In general, the thermal waters of Milos are not exploited.
-Hot springs and geysers are found anywhere near the sea, but their easy accessibility are in areas of Kanava (Baths of Aliki above) and on the right side of Paleochori's beach.
+In general, Milos is not enough exploiting its thermal waters.
+Hot springs and geysers are found anywhere near the sea, but their easy accessibility is only in the areas of Kanava (Baths of Aliki above) and on the right side of Paleochori beach.

 - Ensure that the disease is treatable with thermal waters

 - Ensure that the general state of the patient allows these baths.